FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `email_verification_id_generator` - (Required)
         - `length` - (Required) The length of the secure generator used for generating the change password Id.
         - `type` - (Required) The type of the secure generator used for generating the change password Id.
+    - `email_verification_one_time_code_generator` - (Required)
+        - `length` - (Required) The length of the secure generator used for generating the email verification one time code.
+        - `type` - (Optional) The type of the secure generator used for generating the email verification one time code.
     - `email_verification_id_time_to_live_in_seconds` - (Required) The time in seconds until a email verification Id is no longer valid and cannot be used by the Verify Email API.
 Value must be greater than 0.
     - `external_authentication_id_time_to_live_in_seconds` - (Required) The time in seconds until an external authentication Id is no longer valid and cannot be used by the Token API.
 Value must be greater than 0.
     - `one_time_password_time_to_live_in_seconds` - (Required) The time in seconds until a One Time Password is no longer valid and cannot be used by the Login API.
 Value must be greater than 0.